-Click Previous Reconciliations under Reconciliation on the navigation bar to see a list of previous reconciliations.
+Click Reconciliations under Reporting on the menu bar to see a list of previous reconciliations.

 Products, Metrics and Roles